Azure/azure-sdk-for-go/sdk/monitor/azingest/README.md

 The Azure Monitor Ingestion client library is used to send custom logs to [Azure Monitor][azure_monitor_overview] using the [Logs Ingestion API][ingestion_overview].

-This library allows you to send data from virtually any source to supported built-in tables or to custom tables that you create in Log Analytics workspace.
+This library allows you to send data from virtually any source to supported built-in tables or to custom tables that you create in Log Analytics workspaces.
 You can even extend the schema of built-in tables with custom columns.

 ## Getting started